Scheduling with Gaps: New Models and Algorithms: Minimizing Total Flow Time with a Budget for Gaps

 We first give a simple dynamic programming formulation with running time $O(\gamma n^2)$, and then show how to improve it to $O(\gamma n)$.
 Any schedule with at most $\gamma$ gaps consists of at most $\gamma+1$ blocks.
 To reduce the running time, we need to show that these blocks can only be located at a small number of possible places.
-For this, we will need the following lemma.
+For this, we will need the following lemma, that follows directly from Lemma~\ref{lem: shift} and an exchange argument.

 \begin{lemma} There is an optimal schedule with the following properties: (i) all jobs are scheduled in order of their release times, and (ii) the last job of each block is scheduled at its release time. \end{lemma}